 While other methods are less stressful to the cat, cat deterrent motion sensors can be a quick way to train your cat if you’re running out of time before the baby comes home.

-These devices works as a spray form or an ultrasonic sound meant to startle and deter your cat away from the designated area.
+These devices work as a spray form or an ultrasonic sound meant to startle and deter your cat away from the designated area.

 5. Close the Door

-Excluding your cat from this part of your life shouldn’t be the first thing you try, and with some patience, they should learn after a while what message you’re trying to convey to them.
+Excluding your cat from this part of your life shouldn’t be the first thing you try, and with some patience, they should learn what message you’re trying to convey to them.

 3 Things To Avoid

-Many well-meaning parents of both cats and children have tried various methods without realizing the potential dangers they could impose.
-Recognizing the risks of these methods is important for the safety of both cat and baby.
+Many well-meaning cat parents have tried various methods without realizing the potential dangers they could impose.
+Recognizing the risks of these methods is important for the safety of your cat and your baby.

 1. Crib Nets

-While these contraptions may seem like the obvious method for preventing your cat from getting inside the crib, they can actually be very dangerous for your baby.
-The fabric could fall down into the crib, especially if your cat is messing with it, causing your child to get strangled in the mesh (3).
+While these contraptions may seem like the obvious method for preventing your cat from getting inside the crib, they can be very dangerous for your baby.
+The fabric could fall into the crib, especially if your cat messes with it, causing your child to get strangled in the mesh (3).

 2. Peppermint Oil

-I remember when my mom suggested just putting peppermint oil on everything that belonged to my baby.
+Many people will suggest putting peppermint oil on everything that belongs to your baby.
 Cats hate it, and they have good reason!
-Peppermint oil is very dangerous to cats and could cause tummy problems or pneumonia (4).
+Peppermint oil is very dangerous to cats and should be avoided.
+It can cause tummy problems or pneumonia (4).

-Try to put yourself into your cat’s place and understand how all these changes are making them feel.
-Even cats who react poorly to a new baby by acting out and getting anxious or stressed should be included as part of the family.
+Try to put yourself into your cat’s place and understand how all these changes make them feel.
+Even cats who react poorly to a new baby by acting out and getting anxious or stressed should be included in the family.

-Don’t lock your cat away from the baby but instead focus on supervised moments together.
+Don’t lock your cat away from your baby.
+Instead, focus on supervised moments together.

 Take the steps together as a team, both pet and human, to ensure a safe, happy, and purr-fect environment for everyone.

-Try introducing your cat to the sounds and smells of a new baby, and create designated areas for them in the home to keep them cozy.
+Try introducing your cat to the sounds and smells of a new baby, and create designated safe zones so they can get some peace when they need it.